mattermost/mattermost-developer-documentation/site/content/blog/2020-11-17-mysql-index-merge.md

 	LIMIT 1
 ```

-We're filtering the table with three columns: `ChannelId`, `DeleteAt`, and `CreateAt`.
+We're filtering the table by three columns: `ChannelId`, `DeleteAt`, and `CreateAt`.
 And then ordering by `CreateAt` and just getting the first row.
 It becomes clear why choosing the multi-column index is faster than choosing the one for `CreateAt`.
-Simply because the query filters with all three columns which leads to scanning a much smaller dataset.
+Simply because the query filters by all three columns which leads to scanning a much smaller dataset.
 But then, why is MySQL choosing the wrong index in the first place?
 Using `USE INDEX` was the nuclear button which I didn't want to use unless there were no other options.

-I wasn't able to reproduce the problem locally, so it wasn't possible to try different variations of the query.
+I wasn't able to reproduce the problem locally, so it wasn't feasible to try different variations of the query.
 But after some googling, I had a pretty good theory of what was happening.
 It was the "ORDER BY" clause.
 MySQL tries to be smart and decides that although using the `CreateAt` index might have to scan through more rows, it avoids the sorting at the end.
 Whereas actually, using the multi-column index leads to scanning fewer rows, which gets sorted in practically no time at all.

 Now that we understand the problem, how can we coax MySQL into choosing the right index?
 Well, if MySQL is acting smart, we can outsmart it.
 What could possibly go wrong?
 Right?